C-N-G/swtc-site/vault/Roles/Detrimentals/Underachiever.md

 type: Detrimental
 flavour: Almost.
 ability: |
-  You do not know you are the Underachiever.
-You think you are an Agent role, but you are not.
+  You are confused about being an Agent.
 attributes:
   - Human
 setup:
-  - - You think you are an Agent role.
+  - - You are confused about being an Agent.
     - ShowAs Role Agent
 reminders:
   - - 🙃